lsst-dm/dmtn-224/index.rst

 - **uid**: The user's unique numeric UID
 - **groups**: The user's group membership as a list of dicts with two keys, **name** and **id** (the unique numeric GID of the group)

+For general access deployments, none of these fields are ever set.
+For GitHub deployments, all of these fields are set (if the data is available; in the case of naem and email, it may not be).
+For OpenID Connect deployments, whether a field is set depends on whether that field is configured to come from LDAP or to come from the OpenID Connect token claims.
+In the latter case, the information is stored with the token.
+Tokens created via the admin token API may have these fields set, in which case the values set via the admin token API override any values in LDAP, even if LDAP is configured.
+In other words, Gafaelfawr uses any data stored with the token by preference, and queries LDAP (if configured) only for data not stored with the token.

 The Redis key for a token is set to expire when the token expires.

-This JSON document is encrypted with Fernet_ using a key that is private to the authentication system.
+The token JSON document is encrypted with Fernet_ using a key that is private to the authentication system.
 This encryption prevents an attacker with access only to the Redis store, but not to the running authentication system or its secrets, from using the Redis keys to reconstruct working tokens.

 .. _Fernet: https://cryptography.io/en/latest/fernet/